latchbio/takara-devkit/README.md

 ## Repo Structure

-This repo is for the Latch Agent to work specifically with the Takara Seeker platform.
+This repo is for the Latch Agent to work specifically with the Takara platform.

 Each Devkit has the following components:
 - `main.md`